 If you or a loved one is facing criminal charges, you want a qualified, experienced attorney representing you.
 Under Florida law, the punishment for criminal violations is often severe.
 The penalties for a conviction can include large fines and imprisonment from several years to life.

 We serve clients all over Florida.
-Our attorneys are familiar with Florida criminal law and can help assess your particular case, negotiate with the prosecution, and aggressively defend your rights in court.
-We understand that your situation is sensitive, so we provide free, confidential consultations with no obligation.
+Our attorneys are familiar with Florida criminal law and can assess your particular case, negotiate with the prosecution, and aggressively defend your rights in court.
+Our Fort Lauderdale criminal defense lawyers understand that your situation is sensitive, so we provide confidential consultations with no obligation.

 For a free legal consultation with a criminal defense lawyer serving Fort Lauderdale, call (800) 747-3733

 What Kinds of Cases does Our Law Firm Handle?

 The Law Offices of Anidjar & Levine is experienced in handling a variety of criminal defense cases involving:

 - Drug possession and drug trafficking

 - Traffic tickets

 A South Florida criminal defense attorney may be able to get your sentence reduced or your charges dismissed.